How to get the Best CNC Machined Finish for your Products

-Achieving a high-quality finish with CNC machining is of critical importance, especially for end-use parts and mold-making components.
+It goes without saying that achieving a high quality finish with CNC machining is of critical importance, especially for end-use parts and mold-making components.
 As a manufacturing solution, CNC machining is highly sought after because of its ability to produce parts with very tight tolerances.
 However, metal or plastic components that are milled and machined do not always have the smooth finish needed for certain end-use or molding applications.

-To address this, several post-processing techniques can be employed to give CNC machined parts of the desired professional finish.
-Moreover, if the high surface quality is a top priority for your products, several helpful tips can help to ensure that even your as-milled component is the best it can be.
+To address this, there are a number of post-processing techniques which can be employed to give CNC machined parts the desired professional finish.
+Moreover, if a high surface quality is a top priority for your products, there are a number of helpful tips that can help to ensure that even your as-milled component is the best it can be.

 Knowing what surface finish you need

-When working with CNC Machining, professional services such as RapidDirect offer a range of surface finishes to meet the requirements of various applications, whether you are ordering a prototype, mold or end-user component.
+When working with CNC Machining, professional services such as RapidDirect offer a range of surface finishes to meet the requirements of various applications, whether you are ordering a prototype, a mold or end-use component.
 Below are the finishing solutions offered by RapidDirect for CNC machined components, in order of cost.

 An as-milled surface finish for CNC machining does not require any post-processing as it simply indicates the part will remain in its machined state.
-As CNC machining can manufacture parts with tight tolerances of up to ± 0.025 mm, as-milled parts usually result in the best dimensional precision.
+As CNC machining is able to manufacture parts with tight tolerances of up to ± 0.025 mm, as-milled parts usually result in the best dimensional precision.

 It should be noted, however, that as-milled parts will be dull and still show tool marks on their surface and thus will not be perfectly smooth.
 The average surface roughness (Ra) of an as-milled part is about 3.2 μm, though additional smoothing and polishing can reduce the machined texture.